-Here are the books, my best thoughts…..so far.
+Here are the books.
+There are a few more on the way, but these are my best thoughts…..so far.

 Religion and the Health of the Public, with Jim Cochrane, is the smartest book I’ve every helped write.
 And this one certainly has the most footnotes of any!
 This is Jim and my best effort to lay out the theoretical unpinning of a new paradigm of faith and health on which to ground transformational practice so that we can be deeply accountable.
 It is slightly more expensive than the others, but the per-footnote price is extremely reasonable.
 Religion and the Health of the Public

 God and the People: Prayers for a Newer New Awakening.
 Dr. Jerry Winslow said: The prayers Gary Gunderson shares with us in this little book foster in anyone willing to enter fully into their spirit a sense of new possibilities for engagement with the sacred all around us in the communities where we live and serve.
 We hear in these prayers the voice of a poet, and also hear the words of a prophet calling for social justice, knowing for sure we should do better.
 There is wonder at the goodness of the world created for us– astonished joy in the “leading causes of life,” and amazement at life itself.
 Buy on Amazon here.